KaizNike/heraldryofheroes/README.md

   ...combat system

 Copyrighted material from the original Darklands game is to be avoided, including art, writing and other original ideas of the game.
-Thankfully much of the material is based off historical records so is not subject to copyright.
+Thankfully much of the game is based off historical records so is not subject to copyright.

 I've picked the MIT licence for this project which means it can be distributed and modified freely and can also be used for commercial software.